javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/article.md

 }

 (async () => {
-    setTimeout(() => alert('timeout'), 0);
+    setTimeout(() => alert('timeout finished'), 0);

     await f();

-    alert('await');
+    alert('await finished');
 })();
 ```

 There's no ambiguity here: `await` always finishes first.

-Remember promise queue from the chapter <info:promise-queue>?
-Promise `.then/catch/finally` handlers get queued, and then executed when the currently running code is complete.
+Internally, there`setTimeout` and event handlers are also processed in a queue

  By specification, the promise queue has higher priority than environment-specific handlers.

-`Async/await` is based on promises, so it uses the same promise queue internally.

 So `await` is guaranteed to work before any `setTimeout` or other event handlers.
 That's actually quite essential, as we know that our async/await code flow will never be interrupted by other handlers or events.